 Winning systems must innovate and demonstrate exceptional achievement across all areas.

-The Prototype Phase seeks physical prototype systems, emphasizing technological innovation and challenging entrants to think outside standard forms, materials, and price points of commercially available products.
+The Prototype Phase seeks prototype products, emphasizing technological innovation and presenting the opportunity and the challenge to think outside standard forms, materials, and price points of commercially available luminaires.

 The Manufacturing and Installation Phase will reward production and installation of real products meeting the L-Prize technical requirements.

 Participation in initial phases is not required to be eligible for subsequent phases.
-In addition, teaming opportunities will connect potential entrants with manufacturing partners, materials or component suppliers, end-user installation host sites, utilities, energy service companies, installation contractors, and others interested in teaming with or supporting L-Prize teams in the Manufacturing and Installation Phase of the competition.
+In addition, teaming opportunities will connect researchers and innovators with manufacturing partners, contractors, utilities, energy service companies, and others interested in production and installation of lighting systems meeting the L-Prize requirements.

 Please review the official rulesfor the complete application process and instructions for competing.